 An authentication handler which can be directly provided to a REST API request.
 REST calls in this extension use the Requests library, which provide various methods for a client to perform authentication.
-While this extension provides simple authentication support (via confluence\server\user and confluence\server\pass), a publisher may need to configure an advanced authentication handler to support a target Confluence instance.
+While this extension provides simple authentication support (via confluence_server_user and confluence_server_cookies

 Note that this extension does not define custom authentication handlers.
 This configuration is a passthrough option only.
-For more details on various ways to use authentication handlers, please consult Requests - Authentication.
+For more details on various ways to use authentication handlers, please see Requests - Authentication.
 By default, no custom authentication handler is provided to generated REST API requests.
 An example OAuth 1 is as follows: